Session Tracking

 Integration

-See Quick Start guide on how to install and configure Graphsignal tracer.
+See the Quick Start for instructions on installing and configuring the Graphsignal tracer.

 Python

-Set a session identifier as session_id tag for every request, e.g. in a request handler.
-This will set a Python contextvar and will be picked up by all traces of the current context.
+Set a tag on every request, e.g. in a request handler.
+This will set a Python contextvar and will be picked up by all spans of the current context.

 You can also set tags directly, when tracing manually: